 In the fall 2020 and spring 2021 semesters, Langara Library partnered with IES to offer student book clubs.
-Langara's Elder in Residence Nk'xetko facilitated talking circles for the graphic novels Sugar Falls and Will i see? to commemorate Orange Shirt Day and the 14th annual MMIWG (Missing and Murdered Indigenous Women and Girls) Memorial Walk respectively.
+Langara's Elder in Residence, Nk'xetko, facilitated talking circles for the graphic novels Sugar Falls and Will I See? to commemorate Orange Shirt Day and the 14th annual MMIWG (Missing and Murdered Indigenous Women and Girls) Memorial Walk respectively.
 Both of these texts are freely available in the Langara Library collection as e-books to ensure that cost and access do not present barriers to participation.

 The Library offers a complimentary Community Borrower library card to all students enrolled in the Indigenous Upgrading Program (IUP).
 These cards allow IUP students to borrow items from Langara Library's print collection.
-Prior to the current public health emergency, Langara Library participated in the campus tour for IUP students and hopes to do so again in future.
+Prior to COVID-19, Langara Library participated in the campus tour for IUP students and hopes to do so again in future.